simensen/fig-leaf/transform-logical-paths.md

 > invalid input is encountered.
 If the above sometimes returns false and
 > sometimes a *very wrong path*, we lost consistency.

-- MUST append a directory to the _file system path base_ if one does not already exist, and
+- MUST append a directory to the _file system path base_, and

 > We can be fuzzy on this because at the point that we would ever get to this
 > rule we know that the _file system path base_ is going to be a directory.